 A short article with an illustration and a link to a story take students back to the Minoan civilization.
 Then a video about an ancient palace on Crete further explores ancient architecture and building methods, leaving students to ponder whether this might have been the fabled Atlantis.

 The study then jumps up to about 800 B.C. and the formation of city-states in Greece.
 Students read an article written for children about the city-states, then they explore an interactive map.

-Next, a video teaches about the Spartans.
-Napoli tells students to take the short quiz attached to this video.
+Next, a video teaches about the Spartans, and it tells students to take the short quiz attached to this video.
 Another video teaches why the Spartan army was so powerful.

 After this, students visit Athens with an article and two videos.

 Periodically, students are reminded to create entries for their Travel Journal.
 They are also reminded to read their selected book and answer a general question that could apply to most books students might choose, questions such as, “What do you think happened just before your story started?”
 They post their answers online.